S-Hucks/git-lab/answers.md

 10) The changes were not reflected in the local copy.

 11) The changes could not go through because work was done on the online copy, causing the push to be rejected.
-It tells to integrate the remote changes before pushing again..
+It tells to integrate the remote changes before pushing again.

+12) The changes came through cleanly, there were no problems.

+13) .  ..  .git  .gitignore  README.md